ritual-net/infernet-monorepo/infernet_services/services/onnx_inference_service/README.md

 further details.

 Input requests should be passed in as an encoded byte string.
-Here is an example of how to generate this for an `onnx` inference request:
+Here is an example of how to generate this for an `ONNX` inference request:

 ```python
 from infernet_ml.services.onnx import ONNXInferenceRequest